Skip to content

 Household goods - import when moving to Norway

-If you have lived abroad continuously for more than one year, you may bring most of your household effects to Norway free of duties and taxes.
+If you have lived abroad continuously for more than one year, you may bring most of your household effects to Norway free of customs duty and other taxes/duties.

 You may import your household effects free of duties and taxes if